timwaizenegger/e-ink-display-esp8266-mqtt-openwhisk/README.md

 ### Parts

-You need only 2 to build a display like this yourself:
+You need only 2 parts to build a display like this yourself:

 * WeMos D1 microcontroller or eqiuv.
 ESP8266 chip [https://www.ebay.com/itm/D1-Mini-NodeMcu-4M-bytes-Lua-WIFI-Development-Board-ESP8266-by-WeMos](https://www.ebay.com/itm/D1-Mini-NodeMcu-4M-bytes-Lua-WIFI-Development-Board-ESP8266-by-WeMos)
 The WeMos D1 has USB built in which makes it very easy to program/power.